 More Accolades for Tempflow™

 |In 2006, The Tempflow was tested and given the award for space technology innovation for use in the market place by the very prestigious global online news source – SpaceDaily||The prestigious Sleep Disorders Center of Alabama performed a sleep study on 36 participants with 100% of those surveyed reporting they felt more supported on Tempflow.||We are proud to be the only mattress company featured in the issue of NASA 50: 50 Years of Space Exploration and Discovery.||We also are so convinced that you will not find a more comfortable and supportive mattress, that we are offering a 4-Month Sleep Trial to ensure that you are totally satisfied with your Tempflow™.||We are proud to offer one of the best warranties in the mattress business.|

 Relief-Mart, Inc. and Selectabed

-Please call for an appointment.
+Please call us for an appointment.
 We will be glad to accommodate your schedule.

 We ship worldwide!

-For order inquiries or product questions please email the sales department at Relief-Mart, Inc.
+For order inquiries or product questions please email our sales team.